awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 ### OnEncrypt Goal

-When a user configures an AWS KMS keyring with key IDs and uses that keyring to encrypt a message, they are stating their intent that they need each one of those CMKs to be able to independently decrypt the resulting encrypted message.
+When a user configures an AWS KMS keyring with key names and uses that keyring to encrypt a message, they are stating their intent that they need each one of those CMKs to be able to independently decrypt the resulting encrypted message.